odennav/boardgame-devsecops-pipeline/README.md

 The kube nodes are now ready to have a Kubernetes cluster installed on them.

+Please note amazon `EKS` is preferred for production but it's not deployed in this project to reduce the financial costs incurred in service bill.

 Execute ansible role playbook for the kubernetes master node
 ```bash
 cd boardgame-devops-pipeline-project/kubeadm/